voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 a dataset's permissions under the dataset's :ref:`Manage tab <teams-managing-datasets>` in the FiftyOne Teams App.

-In FiftyOne Teams, dataset permissions for a user are determined by the highest level of access they receive from either their group's permissions or individual permissions assigned to them.
-This tiered permissions system is designed to facilitate management at scale:
+In FiftyOne Teams, dataset permissions for a user are determined by both the access they receive from their group's permissions and individual permissions assigned to them.
+This tiered permissions system is designed to facilitate management at scale.

+A user’s permissions on a dataset is the maximum of their permissions from the following sources:

 -  Admins implicitly have full access to all datasets
 -  Members have the dataset's
    :ref:`default access level <teams-default-access>`
 -  Users may be granted :ref:`specific access <teams-specific-access>` to the dataset
+-  Users may be members of one or more groups, each of which may have :ref:`specific access <teams-specific-access>` to the dataset

 .. note::

    User role determines the highest level of access that a user can be granted to a dataset.
-For example, a user with a guest role can be added to a group with **Can manage** permission to a dataset, but this user will have
-    **Can view** permission instead of **Can manage** permission of the dataset.
+For example, a user with guest role can be added to a group with **Can edit** permission to a dataset, but the guest will have **Can view** permission instead of **Can edit** permission of the dataset.

 .. _teams-default-access: